Myth of Metaphysical Neutrality (mmn)

 Available at: https://returntoconsciousness.org/

-Return to Consciousness (rtc) — The core framework that applies these insights
+Return to Consciousness (rtc) — The core framework this essay clears ground for

 The Emergence of Physicalism (eop) — Historical companion tracing how physicalism became the default